 Linking to another part of a document

 If you type in cross-references to other parts of a document, those references can easily get out of date if you reorganize the order of topics, add or remove material, or reword a heading.
-Writer provides two ways to ensure that your references are up to date, by inserting links to other parts of the same document or to a different document:
+Writer provides two ways to ensure that your references are up to date, by inserting links to other parts of the same document or to a different document: hyperlinks and cross-references.

-Hyperlinks

-Cross-references

 The two methods have the same result if you Ctrl+click the link when the document is open in Writer: you are taken directly to the cross-referenced item.
 However, they also have major differences:

 The text in a hyperlink does not automatically update if you change the text of the linked item (although you can change it manually), but changed text does automatically update in a cross-reference.